 However, simple carbs are also found in fruit and milk, but these foods naturally contain fiber (in the case of fruit) or fat (in the case of milk) plus vitamins and minerals.

-Next, complex carbs do not spike blood sugar as high or as quickly as simple carbs.
+Okay, so then what are complex carbs?
+To start, complex carbs do not spike blood sugar as high or as quickly as simple carbs.
 Complex carbs are made up of many chains of carbohydrates.
-Thus, we have to expend more energy to digest them..
+Thus, we have to expend more energy to digest them.
 Plus, sources of complex carbs also contain fiber, which slows the release of glucose into the blood.
-Examples of complex carbs are brown rice, quinoa, potatoes and other starchy vegetables, whole grains, and legumes.

 We want the majority of our carbs to come from complex carbs, but we can also enjoy simple carbs (especially fruit!).
 One way to slow the blood sugar spike that comes with simple carbs is to pair them with a fat, protein, and/or fiber source.
 For example, pairing an apple with peanut butter, or pairing white rice (like Success Boil-in-Bag White Rice) with olive oil and beans.